AlertMend/AlertMend.io/public/blog/kubernetes-crashloopbackoff.md

 author: "Arvind Rajpurohit"
 ---

-# Understanding and Troubleshooting Kubernetes CrashLoopBackOff

-The CrashLoopBackOff error in Kubernetes indicates that a pod is repeatedly crashing and Kubernetes is backing off from restarting it.

 ## What is CrashLoopBackOff?

 When a pod crashes, Kubernetes automatically restarts it.
 If the pod continues to crash, Kubernetes enters a "CrashLoopBackOff" state, gradually increasing the delay between restart attempts.